obto-inc/docs/source/includes/oblibrary.md

 ```javascript
 ob.request()
 ```
-> The above command is used to prepare requests

-This code is used to print logs.
+This code is used to prepare requests to external API/Endpoints

 ## Fetch All Sub-domains